Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 8. Cut into Slices

-Once the log is cool enough to handle, cut it into 1-inch thick slices.
+Once the log is cool enough to handle, place it on a cutting board and use a sharp knife to cut it into 1-inch thick slices.

 9. Second Bake

-Place the pieces on one side on the silpat-lined/parchment-lined baking sheet and bake for 10 minutes.
-Flip the almond biscotti and bake for another 10 minutes on the other side until firm and golden brown.
+Place the gluten-free biscotti cut side down on the silpat-lined/parchment-lined baking sheet and bake for 10 minutes.
+Flip the almond biscotti and bake it for a second time for another 10 minutes on the other side until firm and golden brown.

 10. Let Cool